oushujun/EDTA/README.md

 ### Install with [Docker](https://www.docker.com/) (good for root/macOS/Apple M-chip users)

-`docker pull quay.io/biocontainers/edta:<tag>`
+`sudo docker pull quay.io/biocontainers/edta:<tag>`

 Usage:

-`docker run -v $PWD:/in -w /in quay.io/biocontainers/edta:<tag> EDTA.pl --genome genome.fa [other parameters]`
+`sudo docker run -v $PWD:/in -w /in quay.io/biocontainers/edta:<tag> EDTA.pl --genome genome.fa [other parameters]`

 Visit [BioContainers](https://quay.io/repository/biocontainers/edta?tab=tags) repository for a list of available tags (e.g., `2.2.0--hdfd78af_1`).

-Note: Because only the current directory is mounted to the EDTA docker container, you need to copy all used files to the current directory and provide them to EDTA without path specifications (even providing the absolute path to the file located in this folder won't work).
+Note: Because only the current directory is mounted to the EDTA docker container, you have to copy all needed files to the current directory and provide them to EDTA without path specifications.
+Even providing the absolute path to the file located in this folder won't work.
 Softlinked files are considered "with path" and won't work.
-Similarily, specifying your own dependency programs (i.e., repeatmasker, repeatmodeler) won't work.
+Similarily, specifying your own versions of dependency programs (i.e., repeatmasker, repeatmodeler) won't work because they have paths.

 ## Testing